breadscorner/Passport.js-LocalStrategyUserDocumentation/docs/routes.md

 The variable is used as a condition in an if statement.

-If the variable contains a user's information, we will run done(null, user), meaning that it will proceed to serializeUser().
+If the variable contains a user's information, we will run done(null, user).

-This function sends the variable into passport.serializeUser(), which runs another done function: done(null, user.username).
+done(null, user) sends the variable into passport.serializeUser(), which runs another done function: done(null, user.username).

 ???+ example "serializeUser Function"

     ![serializeUser](./images/serial.png)

-This function first creates a session that contains the user's username.
-This session can be accessed in your routes as req.user.
-After being accessed, it activates the successRedirect of passport.authenticate(), leading the user to a new webpage.
+This function first creates a session that contains the user's username, which serves as the key for deserializeUser(), which gives you the user's data when you use 'req.user' within your app.js file.
+Then, it activates the successRedirect of passport.authenticate(), leading the user to a new webpage.

 ???+ warning "Sessions Storing"